adam-phillipps/neuron/README.md

     _the message is described above, in the workflow_.
   * The file it gets from S3 is a ruby file that has custom methods, like a `custom_sitrep` method and a `custom_run` method.
-These are the methods that should be invoked and they build off the `DefaultTaks` class.
+These are the methods that should be invoked and they build off the `Task` class.
 It also has the ability to override other task methods to better fit its needs.
 * The Neuron uses the `Smash::CloudPowers` submodule, which is basically an Aws Ruby SDK wrapper.